mfaridi1394/BlueTeaming-Notes/WindowsDFIR.md

 In such a scenario, the recent files can be found at the following location.
 This location also saves the complete path of the most recently used files.

 12. ShellBags : When any user opens a folder, it opens in a specific layout.
 Users can change this layout according to their preferences.
 These layouts can be different for different folders.
 This information about the Windows 'shell' is stored and can identify the Most Recently Used files and folders.
-Since this setting is different for each user, it is located in the user hives.
+This artifact is very useful because this shows evidence of folders visit,file existence,path visited.Since this setting is different for each user, it is located in the user hives.
 We can find this information on the following locations:

 > USRCLASS.DAT\Local Settings\Software\Microsoft\Windows\Shell\Bags